build-your-own-internet/byoi/chapters/003-internet-chonk/README.md

 ### docker-compose settings

-We had to make some changes to the docker-compose file that generates the machines and networks for our internetwork.
+We had to make some changes to the docker-compose file that generates the machines and networks for our internet.
 These changes were made to thwart default behavior that makes docker or linux work in better, more predicatable ways, but weren't adventageous to our particular scenario.
 Here's a summary of those changes:

 #### IP Masquerade

 First, each network definition now includes a `com.docker.network.bridge.enable_ip_masquerade: 'false'`.
-We discovered in trying to build out our initial internetwork that docker uses a default router to communicate between networks.
+We discovered in trying to build out our initial internet that docker uses a default router to communicate between networks.
 This default router was intercepting packets that we were attempting to send between networks.
 This is intended behavior for docker!
 In most cases when you're using docker, you don't want to have to setup all the network configurations!
 But... in our case... we WANT to be able to configure our network at a minute level.
 Sooo... adding that `enable_ip_masquerade: false` line removes the default router on the network.

 If you'd like to see the notes from our investigation, checkout [Miscellaneous: routing-pitfalls.md](../../miscellaneous/routing-pitfalls.md).
 Disclaimer: these notes are not the refined and beauteous things you are witnessing in the chapters.
 These are notes.
 But they do demonstrate our discovery process for identifying the problem.